 Many different scenarios might lead to injuries that motivate a client to bring a lawsuit against another party to recover losses related to their injury.
 Here are some of the most common types of cases handled by the skilled legal team at Groth Law:

 - Bicycle accidents.
 Wisconsin had more than 1,000 reported bicycle accidents in 2016, resulting in 10 fatalities and more than 900 injuries.
 Riding a bicycle remains a favorite activity of adults and children alike, but it does carry risk when careless drivers hit bicycles.
+You can trust you are getting our best when you hire us for a Milwaukee bicycle accident case.

 - Pedestrian accidents.
 Summertime in Milwaukee is a wonderful time to walk around the city and along Lake Michigan, but pedestrians should know that they face more risk on foot than those who drive and ride in cars.
 In 2016, approximately 1,200 pedestrians were injured and 46 died when they were hit by motor vehicles.
+We have handled many pedestrian accident cases in recent years.

 - Slips, trips, and falls.
 The Wisconsin Department of Health Services reports that Wisconsin has one of the highest death rates—twice the national average— from unintentional falls in the country.
 Although slip and fall victims might sustain multiple types of injuries, unintentional falls remain the leading cause of traumatic brain injuries (TBI).
 Those over age 65 have the most risk for a slip or trip and fall.
 A Wisconsin court might hold a property